Arriving Late to Class or Leaving Early

 Memory Aid – The purpose of a memory aid is to facilitate the recall of information for students whose disability and/or medication impacts their memory.
 This accommodation is for students with significant documented deficits in rote memory, sequencing memory, working memory, and/or long-term memory recall.
 A memory aid is a tool developed by the student and the professor to assist in recall, recognition, and/or association of class concepts while not fundamentally impacting the course competencies.
 An example could be a key word, acronym, symbol, and/or graphic.
 A memory aid is NOT a course outline, course notes, or a collection of equations/formulas.
 Guide Sheet – Memory Aid

-Monitor glucose– May need to monitor glucose levels during exam.
+Take Medication/Monitor glucose– May need to take medication and/or monitor glucose levels during exam.

 Multiple choice scratch paper– Authorized use of multiple choice scratch paper to facilitate the elimination of choices during computer-based exams.